direktiv-apps/git/readme.md

 ## About git

 This function has Git and the Github CLI installed.
 The use of the Github CLI requires the `pat` parameter to be set with a valid personal access token.
 The minimum scope for this token is: "repo", "read:org".
 To use cloned repositories in later states within the flow they can be written to the out directory, e.g.  git clone https://github.com/direktiv/direktiv.git out/instance/direktiv.tar.gz
+A [Github changelog generator](https://github.com/github-changelog-generator/github-changelog-generator) is available on this image.

 ### Example(s)
   #### Function Configuration